 Once receptor binding results have been obtained for each receptor, the data is put through a rigorous quality control process to limit the possibility of false positive and false negative samples.
 Step 1: Environmental samples often contain molecules and pigments that can fluorescence in the range of our fluorescence polarization assays.
 However, fluorescence polarization measurements result in both a perpendicular and parallel fluorescence value.
 The perpendicular value is fairly constant while the parallel value changes with different binding states.
 Therefore, we can use the perpendicular fluorescence value to determine if a sample is contributing fluorescence that is not specific to the binding activity.
 For a specific dilution to be utilized in an equivalence calculation, the perpendicular value must be stabilized over at least two dilutions and be comparable to the baseline perpendicular fluorescence values of the standards.
 If the perpendicular value for a specific sample dilution is above the baseline or unstable when compared to lower dilutions, it is assumed that the dilution is contributing background fluorescence, and therefore will be excluded from the analysis.
-In these cases a lower dilution of that sample that falls within the acceptable perpendicular fluorescence range is used to make the equivalence calculation.
+In these cases, a lower dilution of that sample that falls within the acceptable perpendicular fluorescence range is used to make the equivalence calculation.
 Step 2: A second quality control step ensures that acceptable dilutions from step 1 fall within the linear range of the standard curve that was created by running a dilution series of the known receptor agonists.
 Below is an example standard curve for the estrogen receptor FP assay (Figure 1).
 The standards follow a typical dose response curve.
 The linear portion of the dose response curve is circled in yellow.
 Only dilutions that pass step 1 of the QC and fall within this linear range will be considered for quantifying equivalence.